Solution for Windows 7 Stuck on Welcome Screen

 Formatting the computer is a last resort when all other avenues fail to get Windows unstuck.
 To install a fresh operating system, the computer will have to be formatted, which means all personal storage will have to go.
 It can be very painful to lose all the information on a computer system.
 Therefore, before you resort to formatting the computer, it is advisable to consult an experienced computer engineer or technician to look for an alternative solution.

 I hope the foregoing will give you an insight about what to do to if you find your Windows 7 device stuck at the "Welcome" screen.
-It might also help you take precautions that can avoid the experience.
+It might also help you take precautions that can avoid this experience.